About the Venue

 What: Club-exclusive Trackday (with free instruction available on the day), starting with sessions and moving to open pit lane.

 We have enjoyed many Caterham and Lotus 7 Club exclusive trackdays at this astonishingly quick circuit in its beautiful Wiltshire location over recent years.
-The good news is we will be returning for another mid-season action-filled Club-exclusive trackday in 2024.
-We will be running three sessions per hour of just 12 cars per session, in the morning and intend to move to Open Pit Lane after lunch.
-Consequently there are only 36 spaces available for this event.
+The good news is we will be returning for another mid-season action-filled Club-exclusive trackday in 2025.
+This event is suitable for drivers at all levels, and we will be running three sessions per hour of just 12 cars per session, in the morning and intend to move to Open Pit Lane after lunch.
+Consequently, there are only 36 spaces available for this event.

 The day is subject to a 100dB(A) noise limit measured statically prior to starting track activities.

 Cars will not be permitted onto the circuit unless fitted with an MSA-acceptable rollbar or roll cage.
 In practice, this normally means the use of the ‘trackday’ or ‘FIA’ rollbars as supplied by Caterham Cars.
-Please see our Trackday Safety Requirements and Recommendations document which includes guidance on rollbars.
+Please see our Trackday Safety Requirements and Recommendations document which includes guidance on rollbars and safety requirements.

 All drivers must be members of the Caterham and Lotus Seven Club, driving Lotus 7 or Caterham cars.